Charming cities, mesmerising mountains and lucid lakes await in Canada.

-Only 10 percent of Canada is urbanized, which means there are endless rural and remote escapes and travel adventures to experience across the country.
+Only 10 per cent of Canada is urbanized, which means there are endless rural and remote escapes and travel adventures to experience across the country.
 Whether you're a winter sports enthusiast, an avid hiker or admirer of nature's beauty, you're sure to find an adventure fit for you.

-On both Canada's east and west shores, the whale watching is world-class.
+On both Canada's east and west shores, the whale-watching is world-class.
 Head to Nanaimo, British Columbia, and sight orcas and humpbacks off Vancouver Island.
-Or check out the Saguenay-St. Lawrence Marine Park is Saguenay, Quebec, where belugas live year-round and other whales travel to come feed each season from May to October.
+Or check out the Saguenay-St Lawrence Marine Park is Saguenay, Quebec, where belugas live year-round and other whales travel to come feed each season from May to October.

 Canada is home to 40 national parks, as well as over 1,000 provincial and territorial parks.
 Head to La Mauricie National Park outside Quebec City to go kayaking on its forest-surrounded lakes, and hike past dunes and marshes in Prince Edward Island National Park.
 The fall foliage is especially spectacular in these places.

 Besides being a haven for outdoor adventures and activities, there are many urban epicenters in Canada that will immediately captivate you.
-Transport yourself to French colonial times in Quebec's Old City, and feel the pulse of life in modern metropolises like Montreal and Vancouver during your vacation.
+Transport yourself to French colonial times in Quebec's Old City, and feel the pulse of life in modern metropolises like Montreal and Vancouver during your holiday.